cdktf/cdktf-provider-googlebeta/docs/googleSqlDatabaseInstance.python.md

 - *Type:* str

-The type of supported data disk is tier dependent and can be PD_SSD or PD_HDD or HyperDisk_Balanced.
+The type of supported data disk is tier dependent and can be PD_SSD or PD_HDD or HYPERDISK_BALANCED.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.33.0/docs/resources/google_sql_database_instance#disk_type GoogleSqlDatabaseInstance#disk_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.34.0/docs/resources/google_sql_database_instance#disk_type GoogleSqlDatabaseInstance#disk_type}

 ---